-The total fee charged by each vendor varies.
-Please contact the vendor to obtain this information.
+The total fee charged by each Provider varies.
+Please contact the Provider to obtain this information.
 The fingerprint results are usually received by the department two to four days after your fingerprints are scanned.

-You can view the vendor options and contact information at Livescan Device Vendors List.
+You can view the Provider options and contact information at Livescan Service Providers List.

 All applicants will be required to bring two (2) forms of identification to the electronic fingerprinting site on the day of scheduled fingerprinting.
 One of the two types of identification must bear your picture and signature such as a driver’s license, state identification card or passport.
 Applicants cannot be permitted to be fingerprinted without proper identification.

-Vendor contact information can be viewed at Livescan Device Vendors List.
+Provider contact information can be viewed at Livescan Service Providers List.

 DBPR will retain results of the prints for 12 months from the date your digital fingerprints were electronically received by the Florida Department of Law Enforcement.
 FDLE retain the prints for 180 days only.
 If your prints have expired at the time your application is submitted to the department, you will be required to submit new prints again.